 - To perform a pipe ligation with sterilisation of your fallopian tubes

-- Removing the lymph nodes affected by pelvic cancers
+- Removing lymph nodes affected by pelvic cancers

 Preparation for pelvic surgery

 It is usually prepared for laparoscopy as you would for other surgical procedures.
-Some medications may affect the outcome of your laparoscopy.
-Therefore, if you are getting any of the following, your doctor may give you specific instructions:
+Some medications may affect the outcome of the laparoscopy.
+Therefore, if you are getting any of the following, your doctor may give you special instructions:

 - Anticoagulants or blood thinners

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) including Aspirin or ibuprofen
+- Nonsteroidal anti-inflammatory drugs, including Aspirin or ibuprofen (NSAII)

 - Medications that affect blood clotting